-SEVERITY LEVEL 1: Child feels well enough and shows high interest in participating in activities because of an absence of symptoms of illness such as recovery from pink eye, rash or chicken pox.
+SEVERITY LEVEL 1: Child is active and shows interest in participating in activities and has no symptoms of illness such as when recovering from pink eye or a rash.
 Appropriate activities for this level include most of the normal activities for the child's age and developmental level, including both indoor and outdoor play.
 For full recovery, children at this level need no special care other than medication administration (according to the policy) and observation.

-SEVERITY LEVEL 2: Child demonstrates a medium activity level because of symptoms such as low-grade fever.
+SEVERITY LEVEL 2: Child demonstrates a decreased activity level because of symptoms such as low-grade fever.
 Child may also be at the beginning or recovery period of an illness.
 Appropriate activities include crafts, puzzles, table games, fantasy play, and the opportunity to move about the room freely.

-SEVERITY LEVEL 3: Child's activity level is low because of symptoms that prevent much involvement.
+SEVERITY LEVEL 3: Child's activity level is low because of symptoms that prevent participation.

 Appropriate activities are sleep and rest; light meals and liquids; passive activities such as stories and music; and for children who need physical comforting, being held and rocked (especially children under three years of age).

-For more information and recommendations for controlling the spread of specific infectious diseases, please see Module 1, Section 4, page 1.107.
+For more information and recommendations for controlling the spread of specific infectious diseases, please see Module 1, Section 4, page 1.114.